Blog

 - “How does your IP support your current and future business model?”

-IP should not exist in a vacuum; it must align with product roadmaps, commercialization plans, and exit strategies. - “How do you see your IP contributing to your valuation as you seek future funding or potential acquisition opportunities?”
+IP should not exist in a vacuum; it must align with and seek to advance product roadmaps, commercialization plans, and exit strategies. - “How do you see your IP contributing to your valuation as you seek future funding or potential acquisition opportunities?”

-Understanding the startup’s vision for leveraging its IP — be it in licensing deals, strategic partnerships, or as a negotiation chip in M&A — reflects the management’s business acumen.
+A startup’s plans for leveraging its IP, whether in licensing deals, strategic partnerships, or M&A negotiations, reflects the management’s business acumen.

 What to look for:

-A strong IP portfolio underpins a robust competitive advantage.
-When founders tie IP to their long-term commercial strategy, it typically signals that they value IP as a strategic asset.
+Strong IP portfolios can provide a competitive advantage in the business world.
+When founders tie IP to their long-term business plans, it typically signals that they view IP as a strategic asset.

 Bottom line

 In a field full of enthusiastic innovators, IP can be the critical differentiator that sets certain startups apart.
-By asking the right questions and listening for informed responses, you can quickly gauge the strength and potential of a startup’s IP portfolio.
-Look for professionalism, depth of knowledge, a proactive protection and enforcement plan, and clear alignment with the company’s overarching business objectives.
-Diligence will help ensure that when you invest, you’re supporting sustainable, defensible innovation.
+By asking the right questions and knowing what to look for in the answers, you can quickly gauge the strength and value of a startup’s IP portfolio.
+Pre-investment IP diligence can help to ensure that you’re supporting sustainable, defensible, and competitive innovation.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.